-Several economic sectors(20) contribute substantially to the footprint including Chemicals nec, Processing of dairy products.
-Manufacture of beverages and Manufacture of gas, and are illustrated in Figure 24.
-However, a distinction must be drawn between sectors that have a high impact because they account for a large proportion of the portfolio of financial institutions, e.g., Chemicals nec for instance, and those that have a high impact intensity per invested amount (21)(in MSA.m/kEUR of invested amount) such as the agri-food sectors, including Processing of dairy products or Manufacture of beverages.
+Several economic sectors(20) contribute substantially to the footprint including Chemicals nec, Processing of dairy products, Manufacture of beverages and Manufacture of gas, and are illustrated in Figure 24.
+However, a distinction must be drawn between sectors that have a high impact because they account for a large proportion of the portfolio of financial institutions, e.g., Chemicals nec for instance, and those that have a high impact intensity per invested amount (21)(in MSA.m2/kEUR of invested amount) such as the agri-food sectors, including Processing of dairy products or Manufacture of beverages.
+Static aquatic impacts are not discussed here, not for a lack of materiality, but because the analyses are similar to those for the terrestrial static impacts: they are mainly due to the issuers' upstream value chain and driven by the chemicals, gas, and food processing sectors.